 Housing services and in-patient care

-Housing services are designed for people who for various reasons need support and services to arrange their housing.
-You can get information on housing services in your own area of residence from the social services office in your municipality.
+Housing services are meant for people who for various reasons need support and services to arrange their housing.
+You can find more information on housing services and in-patient care on the Association of Finnish Municipalities website.

 Supported and service housing